 Ms. Burkhardt recalled that 220kg of packaging waste is consumed each year per capita in Germany.
 The situation has even worsened, especially concerning single-use plastics, because of the Covid-19 pandemic.
 As the Single-Use Plastics Directive is becoming mandatory in July, the use of biodegradable plastics is a timely question.
 Product packaging called compostable or biodegradable is confusing for consumers.
 Therefore, agreeing with Ms. Popescu, Ms. Burkhardt highlighted the importance of clear definitions and expressed some doubt on the use of biodegradability as a product claim towards consumers.
 Ms. Burkhardt underlined that the EU's main goal is and should be to reduce, reuse and recycle plastics.
-Moreover, recycling plastics offers significantly more ecological benefits than biodegradable plastics.
-Indeed, biodegradable, remain short life, degrading slowly and creating unnecessary waste.
+Moreover, recycling plastics offers significantly more ecological benefits than biodegradation of biodegradable plastics.
+Indeed, biodegradation can be considered as a loss of valuable resources; and single-use plastics, even if biodegradable, remain short life, degrading slowly and creating unnecessary waste.
 Ms. Burkhardt concluded her speech by emphasizing the need for a clear regulatory framework, and for testing, certifications, and classifications of biodegradable plastics.